Account Header.Menu

 Swedish Snus vs American Snus

-The main differences between Swedish snus and American snus are in portion size and flavours available.
+The main differences between Swedish snus and American snus are the portion size and flavours available.

 Swedish snus traditionally has much larger portions than American snus, which also means they tend to have a higher nicotine content.
-It is also common for Swedish snus to taste less sweet than American snus, as the US market tend to prefer to mask the tobacco flavour.
+It is also common for Swedish snus to taste less sweet than American snus, as US snus users tend to prefer to mask the tobacco flavour.

 Both snus and nicotine pouches are portioned oral nicotine products, so what is the difference between snus and nicotine pouches?
 The major difference between snus and pouches is that nicotine pouches are tobacco-free, whereas Swedish snus is not.